elixir-europe/human-data-maturity-model/README.md

-## The ELIXIR Human Data Maturity Model
+## The ELIXIR Human Data Infrastructure Maturity Model

 This repo contains the code for the ELIXIR Human Data Maturity Model website.
 The Model is still in development.